dbojan/cloud-comparison/README.md

 -copy created password, it is only shown once, but you can create new.
 Both new and old are valid -webdav server is webdav.yandex.com
 -use your username, and created pass
+-note that free image and video upload is only available to premium users.

 </pre></code>